Notice

 Graft dislocation

-Rarely, an infectious diseases can occur such as Hepatitis, AIDS, and syphilis, although the corneal donor has been tested for these diseases before the tissue is approved and released.
+Rarely, an infectious disease can occur such as Hepatitis, AIDS, and syphilis.
+The corneal donor has been tested for these diseases before the tissue is approved and released.

-There may also be complications from the local anesthesia including
+There may also be problems from the local anesthesia such as:

 Perforation of the eyeball